symfony/symfony-docs/reference/configuration/security.rst

 * ``target_path_parameter`` (type: ``string``, default: ``_target_path``)
 * ``use_referer`` (type: ``Boolean``, default: ``false``)

+.. _reference-security-pbkdf2:

 Using the PBKDF2 encoder: security and speed
 --------------------------------------------

+.. versionadded:: 2.2
+    The PBKDF2 password encoder was added in Symfony 2.2.

 The `PBKDF2`_ encoder provides a high level of Cryptographic security, as recommended by the National Institute of Standards and Technology (NIST).

+You can see an example of the ``pbkdf2`` encoder in the YAML block on this page.

 But using PBKDF2 also warrants a warning: using it (with a high number of iterations) slows down the process.
 Thus, PBKDF2 should be used with